 - Use cake flour instead of all-purpose flour.
 Cake flour is finely milled, delicate, and has a lower protein content than all-purpose flour.
 As a result, it makes for more delicate cakes (and pancakes) with a more tender crumb and a higher rise.
 You can make your own substitute for cake flour by combining 3/4 cup plus 2 tablespoons A-P flour with 2 tablespoons cornstarch (makes 1 cup cake flour substitute).

 - Keep your egg whites cold until you are ready to whip them.
+This ensures that they will whip up to an airy consistency and retain that airiness when they are folded into the batter.

-- Whip your egg whites just until they barely reach the stiff peaks stage–pull the whisk out of the whipped egg whites and if the mixture forms a peak that flops over at the very top while otherwise holding its shape, you are there.
+- Whip your egg whites just until they just barely reach the stiff peaks stage.
+Pull the whisk out of the whipped egg whites and if the mixture forms a peak that flops over at the very top while otherwise holding its shape, you are there.
 The mixture should also be glossy at this point.
 While you don’t want to under-whip your whites, you don’t want to over-whip them either.
 Both will result in batter that doesn’t rise as much as you want it to.

-- Use ring molds if you want your souffle pancakes to have tidy, tall sides.
+- Use ring molds if you want your pancakes to have tidy, tall sides.
 The taller the ring mold, the taller you will be able to make your pancakes.

 - Use a large, nonstick skillet with a tight-fitting lid to cook the pancakes.